 Four pack box

 2014 Impassable Mountain Winemaking Notes

-2014 Viticultural Season: The year began as dry as dry could be, beginning our the third year of drought.
-There was practically no rainfall in 2013, which made that a superlative growing season.
-Now that same lack of rain, the longest on record for Sonoma County, became a significant concern.
+2014 Viticultural Season: The year began our third year of drought.
+There was little rainfall in 2013, which made that a superlative growing season.
+That same lack of rain, the longest on record for Sonoma County— became a significant concern.
 Would our aquifers hold out for the new growing season?
-Dry farming is only possible if the ground is charged with water the winter before, but we had had less than 4 inches of rain the entire year before, hardly enough for cactus, let alone for vines.
+Dry farming is only possible if the ground is charged with water the winter before, but we had less than 4 inches of rain the entire year before, hardly enough for cactus, let alone for vines.

 Fruit was selected for harvest by taste, picking in small lots over the course of two weeks, harvesting the fruit by hand at night.
 The clusters were sorted by hand prior to destemming and the berries were sorted to remove raisins and stem fragments.
-The fruit was held cold in tank for prior to native fermentation and allowed to macerate on the skins for up to 50 days prior to gelte pressing.
-The new wines were sent to french oak barrels to rest for 28 months prior to bottling unfined and unfiltered.
+The fruit was held cold in tanks for native fermentation and allowed to macerate on the skins for up to 50 days prior to gelte pressing.
+The new wines were sent to french oak barrels to rest for 28 months prior to bottling unrefined and unfiltered.

 Harvest Dates: October 10th and 11th